ainsleydev/website/content/legal/cookies.md

 ---
 title: Cookie Policy
-description: ainsley.dev consciously refrains from using tracking, marketing, or any other commercial cookies.
+description: Learn how we consciously refrain from tracking, marketing, or any other commercial cookies on our website.
 We call it our “No cookie policy”.
 draft: false
 url: /cookies
 layout: terms